mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/file-open-attr.md

 ---
 title: FileOpenAttr class
-description: Represents the attributes for opening a file.
+description: "Represents the attributes for opening a file. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Represents the attributes for opening a file.